Lua de Mel: Ratings

-Premiering with the purpose of raising the audiences left of its predecessor in the time slot (Amor Amor - Vol. 2 and Por Ti), Lua de Mel saw the one of the worst pilot-episode rating of the first track of telenovelas broadcast by SIC, drawing a rating of 10.8 points and audience share of 22.1%.
+Premiering with the purpose of raising the audiences left of its predecessor in the time slot (Amor Amor - Vol. 2 and Por Ti), Lua de Mel saw one of the worst pilot-episode rating of the first track of telenovelas broadcast by SIC, drawing a rating of 10.8 points and audience share of 22.1%.

 Since the second episode, the telenovela began to oscillate between the lead and the vice lead of the audiences and later, ending up losing completely the leader of the audiences.
 So, due to that and for marketing reasons, the telenovela was divided into two seasons, with the first season finale aired on September 2, 2022, drawing a rating of 7.2 points and audience share of 16.7%.
 Three days later, on the 5th, the second season aired, titled of ‘Temporada Final’ (Final season in English).
 Despite having difficulties in imposing itself at the beginning, the second season ended up leading most of the time due to having changed time with the premiere of Sangue Oculto.
 The second season ended on 28 November 2022, drawing a rating of 8.6 points and audience share of 17.9%.